curatecode/gulpauto/README.md

 # GulpAuto
-An automated gulpjs task to create a landing page.
-I created this to ease up the development process.
+A (close to) zero configuration gulpjs task to create a static website.

-### Getting Started
+# Getting Started
 > If this is your first time using Gulp, please follow the instruction on installing Gulp from their official [website](https://gulpjs.com/).

 From your terminal, run: